theSherwood/differential_dataflow/README.md

 **WIP**

 Based on the ideas of [Frank McSherry](https://github.com/frankmcsherry/blog) and [Differential Dataflow](https://github.com/TimelyDataflow/differential-dataflow).
+This implementation relies on [my dynamic_value lib](https://github.com/theSherwood/dynamic_value).

 If you are unfamiliar with the concept, it's basically a model of computation for incremental view maintenance.
 There is a suite of operators that can be used to form a dataflow graph.
 The operators act on streams of batches of state deltas (hence the term "differential") to performing mapping, filtering, joins, and even loops/recursion.